softworkz/emby-wiki/Item-Information.md

 ### DisplayMediaType
 This is a friendly version of MediaType that can be used for display purposes, if desired.

+### EndDate
+This is the date an item ended.
+Currently only used for people to represent death day.

 ### ImageTags
 This will tell you what images are available for an item.
 See [images.](https://github.com/MediaBrowser/MediaBrowser/wiki/Images)